fhardm/igm/igm/modules/process/debris_cover/debris_cover.md

 ## Seeding

-The module currently supports three options to define the area where particles should be seeded through the parameter `--part_seeding_type`:
+The module currently supports four options to define the area where particles should be seeded through the parameter `--part_seeding_type`:

 - For `'conditions'`, the seeding area can be tied to some quantity.
 Currently, only a surface slope is in the module.
 The surface gradient is computed from the input topography, then the minimum slope threshold `--part_seed_slope` is applied, resulting in a binary mask.
 - For `'shapefile'`, the user can prepare a `.shp` file containing polygons (e.g. known rockfall source areas), which is then converted to a binary mask.
 - For `'both'`, the two previously explained methods are combined.
+- For `'slope_shp'`, the user can prepare a shapefile containing areas above a slope theshold, extracted from a high-resolution DEM (e.g. swissALTI3D 2m for a Swiss glacier).
+The module then calculates a seeding probability based on the steep area fraction within each pixel.

 Next, the parameter `--part_density_seeding`, defined by the user in an array (to enable variation over time), correspons to a debris volume per particle (dependent on seeding frequency `--part_frequency_seeding` and grid size).
 This volume is assigned to each particle as a permanent property `particle_w` when it is seeded.

+The option `--part_initial_rockfall`, if set to `True`, relocates seeding locations to a lower slope (lower than `--part_seed_slope`), where a rockfall would deposit on the glacier more realistically.
+The particles are iteratively moved in aspect direction until they reach a position below slope threshold.
+This is repeated at every seeding timestep to account for changes in the glaciated surface.
+The parameter `--part_max_runout` defines a maximum additional distance the particle will travel after reaching a slope < `--part_seed_slope`.
+Particles will be uniformly (randomly) distributed between 1 and 1 + `--part_max_runout` times the initial rockfall distance.

 ## Particle tracking

-As explained in the `particles` module.
+Adapted from the `particles` module.
 The default tracking method is `'3d'`.
 The boolean `--part_remove_immobile_particles` gives the user the option to remove immobile off-glacier particles to reduce computation time.